centreon/centreon-documentation/versioned_docs/version-22.10/monitoring/basic-objects/hosts.md

 * The **Notification Enabled** field enables us to enable or disable the notifications concerning the object.
 * The list of **Linked contacts** indicates the contacts which will receive the notifications.
 * The list of **Linked contacts Groups** indicates the groups of contacts which will receive the notifications.

+  If, on page **Administration > Parameters > Centreon UI**, the **Vertical inheritance only** option is enabled, two extra checkboxes appear:

+    * If the **Contact additive inheritance** box is checked, Centreon does not overwrite the configuration of the parent host template but adds the contacts in addition to the contacts defined in the parent template.
+    * If the **Contact group additive inheritance** box is checked, Centreon does not overwrite the configuration of the parent host template but adds the contact groups in addition to the contact groups defined in the parent template.

 * The **Notification Options** define the statuses for which a notification will be sent.
 * The **Notification Interval** is expressed in minutes.
 It indicates the time between sending each notifications when the status is Not-OK.
 If the value is defined as 0 the scheduler sends a single notification per status change.